Security-Nights/orga/text/xmas.md

 While we missed our goal to arrange a night for December, we are confidence, that we managed to get something organized again!

-With this, we wish everyone a merry Christmas and a Happy new year!
-Stay healthy.
+With this, we wish everyone a merry Christmas and a  nice transition into the new year – may 2023 be full of new opportunities!
+Enjoy yourselves and take care.

+Happy new year!

+Kind regards,
+Martin, Hendrik and Akendo